Terry Paine: Southampton

 Paine signed amateur forms with Southampton in August 1956 and then in February 1957, Saints signed Paine as a full-timer when he appeared in a reserve game against Bristol Rovers.
 The following month he made his League debut at home to Brentford, just a week before his 18th birthday.
 Paine did not score in the 3–3 draw but the crowd were impressed by his ball-juggling skills, pace and ability to use either foot.
 Paine's rise to stardom was meteoric and, following just one outing in the Reserves, he was given his first team debut.
 A week later, on his birthday, he scored in a 1–1 draw against Aldershot.
-By the end of his first season he had become a virtual regular, switching from left wing to right wing and over the next 17 years hardly missed a game.
+By the end of his first season he had become a virtual regular, switching from left wing to right wing and over the next 17 years, he only missed 22 league games.

-Oozing confidence, the young winger often ruffled a few feathers among his more senior colleagues but, to a man, they all recall being impressed by his undoubted ability, if not enchanted by his brashness.
-With maturity, Paine gained not only respect from his peers but international recognition when he played and scored in an England U23 match against Holland in March 1960.
+Oozing confidence, the young winger often ruffled a few feathers among his more senior colleagues and some raised their eyebrows at the rapid promotion of Paine.

-Possessing superb ball-crossing skills, Paine could "land a ball on a sixpence" and Derek Reeves and George O'Brien were the first of many forwards to capitalise on the expertise of the canny winger, when Saints were Third Division champions in 1959–60.
+Possessing superb ball-crossing skills, Paine could "land a ball on a sixpence" and Derek Reeves and George O'Brien were the first of many forwards to capitalise on the expertise of Paine, when Saints were Third Division champions in 1959–60.